Cynthia Soto: Petition challenge

 In 2006, Soto challenged the nominating petitions of Green Party candidate Kathy Cummings.
 Volunteers for Cummings collected 3,494 signatures, exceeding the minimum of 1,531 that the Illinois Board of Elections required.
 The Illinois Democratic Party and the incumbent's objector challenged two thirds of Kathy's signatures.
 Kathy and her supporters were able to bring in enough additional proof to boost the number of accepted signatures to 1,518 before the Chicago Board of Elections stopped allowing any additional evidence.
 The objection was upheld and further appeals were unsuccessful, allowing Soto to remain unopposed in the election.

 Personal life

 Soto and her husband David have three daughters.
-Their daughter Jessica Soto and Jessica's boyfriend Bradley Fisher were arrested and charged with aggravated battery for attacking her mother's opponent Robert Zwolinski on March 6, 2016.
+Their daughter Jessica Soto and Jessica's boyfriend Bradley Fichter were arrested and charged with aggravated battery for attacking her mother's opponent Robert Zwolinski on March 6, 2016.